- Home

 Lumbar puncture (spinal tap)

-A lumbar puncture is a procedure used to collect a sample of fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
+A lumbar puncture is a procedure used to collect a sample of the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
 The sample is then tested for lymphoma cells.
-Doctors usually diagnose non-Hodgkin lymphoma with other tests, so most people will not need to have a lumbar puncture.
-Sometimes a lumbar puncture may be used to deliver chemotherapy.

-After the procedure, you may have to lie on your back for a short time to help prevent a headache starting.
+After the procedure, you may have to lie on your back for a short time to help prevent a headache.
 If you do get a headache, it will usually get better on its own.
 Check with your doctor whether you can take pain medicine.
 A lumbar puncture can also cause nausea, but this will usually ease within a few hours.

 Podcast: Tests and Cancer